-- Annual fee - A flat, yearly charge similar to a membership fee.
-Many companies offer "no annual fee" cards today, and lenders who do charge annual fees are often willing to waive them to keep your business.
+- Annual fee.
+A flat, yearly charge similar to a membership fee.
+Many companies offer cards with no annual fee and lenders who do charge annual fees may waive them to keep your business.

-- Grace period - A time period, usually about 25 days, during which you can pay your credit-card bill without paying a finance charge.
-Under almost all credit-card plans, the grace period only applies if you pay your balance in full each month.
+- Grace period.
+A time period, usually about 25 days, during which you can pay your credit card bill without incurring a finance charge.
+Under almost all credit card plans, the grace period only applies if you pay your balance in full each month.
 It does not apply if you carry a balance forward.
 Also, the grace period does not apply to cash advances.

-- Variable rate - Prime rate (which varies) plus an added percentage (For example, your rate may be PR + 3.9 percent.)
+- Variable rate.
+Prime rate (PR), which varies, plus an added percentage.
+For example, your rate may be PR + 3.9 percent.

 Experts say that if you're smart, you'll do the same kind of comparison shopping for a credit card that you do when you're looking for a mortgage or a car loan.
 This is a good idea because the choices you make can save you money.
-The process is not a simple one -- here are some tips that should help you get started:
+The process is not a simple one, so here are some tips to help you get started.

-- Do some research - There are plenty of places, both online and offline, where you can read about credit-card offerings and even get credit-card ratings, but since rates and plans change so often, it's a good idea to call the institutions you're interested in to confirm the information and to see if there are other plans that might work for you.
+Do some research.
+There are plenty of places, both online and offline, where you can read about credit card offerings and even get credit card ratings.
+But since rates and plans change so often, it's a good idea to call the institutions you're interested in to confirm the information and to see if there are other plans that might work for you.
 A reliable and non-commercial resource is the Federal Reserve Board.
-Also, the non-profit consumer credit organization U.S. Citizens for Fair Credit Card Terms offers credit-card ratings from its research (and so do a lot of commercial organizations -- many of whom are also credit-card issuers).
+Also, a lot of companies such as NerdWallet and Bankrate offer expert credit card reviews and recommendations.

-- Check out credit unions - Look into the possibility of joining a credit union.
-Credit unions are non-profit, and they have lower overhead so they can charge lower interest rates.
-Credit unions are newer to the credit industry so they are eager to generate credit-card loans.
+Check out credit unions.
+Look into the possibility of joining a credit union.
+Credit unions are nonprofit and they have lower overhead so they can charge lower interest rates.
+Credit unions are newer to the credit industry, so they may be eager to generate credit card loans.
 However, you'll probably be required to open a share account or savings account to join.
 Credit unions typically are limited to a particular employer and its employees, but that's changing.
 Due to industry consolidations, credit unions are rapidly expanding their fields of membership.
 To find out which credit union you may be eligible to join, contact the Credit Union National Association (CUNA).

 These are steps to take when deciding on a credit card.
 But your actual breadth of options depends in great part on your credit history.